This post may contain affiliate links. Read the full disclosure

 Borscht (Beetroot Soup)

-If you are familiar with Polish culture, Christmas Eve is one of the most important meals all year and ours would often begin with a serve of beetroot soup.
+If you are familiar with Polish culture, Christmas Eve is one of the most important meals all year and ours would often begin with a serving of soup made from beetroot.

-I love soup so I enjoy it, and actually find it not so drastically different in flavour to tomato soup due to that acidic flavours. however some members of the family are less keen.
+I love soup so I enjoy it and actually find it not so drastically different in flavour to tomato soup due to that acidic flavour. however, some members of the family are less keen.

 Golonka (Pork Knuckle)

 This is a favourite of ours and we still have great memories of our best ever golonka in the centre of Krakow old town, from a market stall.

-Placki (Potato pancakes)
+Placki Ziemniaczane (Polish Potato pancakes)

 Think shredded potato made into fried pancakes and served with a topping of your choice.
-In Poland this can often be fried up mushrooms, cabbage or sour cream.
+In Poland, this can often be fried up mushrooms, cabbage or sour cream.

 Here in Australia my hubby and his brothers are fans of BBQ sauce on their placki.
 Yep… it’s a bit sad!
 They are great just as is though, kind of like a flat chip!